 The USA Resume Writing Guide

 Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Work in the USA requires more than just the USA resume with the USA cover letter writing and translation.
+Working in the USA requires more than just the USA resume with the USA cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you become interested in the work in the USA.

 Do not underestimate the influence the USA resume can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.